farrel-a/robot-nav-simulator/README.md

 ## Introduction <a name="intro"></a>

-This simulation utilizes dijkstra algorithm to find the shortest path from vertex to vertex.
+This simulation is a base for robot navigation simulation.
+There are two main navigation functionality implemented in the simulator, path planner (dijkstra), and motion planner (P-Controller).
 The algorithm is implemented in Gazebo Simulator using ROS Noetic with Turtlebot3 Burger as the robot.

-Note that in this program, a node refers to a ROS Node while a vertex refers to a point (A or 0 for example) on the route map.
+Note that in this path planner program, a node refers to a ROS Node while a vertex refers to a point (A or 0 for example) on the route map.
 Also, note that in this program's adjacency matrix, vertex A is 0, vertex B is 1, vertex C is 2, and so forth.
 The standard length unit in Gazebo Simulator is in meter.

+For motion planner program.
+The program utilizes Proportional Controller algorithm to generate velocity command to the robot as a step by step velocity to reach certain position.

 <br>